 The Battle of Droop Mountain is reenacted in October on even numbered years however, there is no battle schedule in 2014 due to the 150th event in 2013.
 For Droop Mountain events and activities, click here.

 The Civilian Conservation Corps (CCC) built the Museum, Lookout Tower & other buildings in the 1930s.

-A memorial tribute to men that died or died as a result of wounds at the Battle of Droop Mountain will be dedicated on November 6, 2013 at approximately 2:00 p.m.
-It will be 150 years to the date that this battle was fought.
+A memorial tribute to men that died or died as a result of wounds at the Battle of Droop Mountain occurred on November 6, 2013 at approximately 2:00 p.m.
+It was 150 years to the date that this battle was fought.
 The West Virginia State Park Foundation is assisting in preserving history.
 Learn how you can help

 The Civil War Discovery Trail links more than 300 sites in 16 states to inspire and to teach the story of the Civil War and its haunting impact on America.
 The Trail, an initiative of the Civil War Trust, allows visitors to explore battlefields, historic homes, railroad stations, cemeteries, parks and other destinations that bring history to life.
 For more information on the Civil War Discovery Trail and other programs of The Civil War Trust, call 1-800-CWTRUST.